TheOdinProject/curriculum/react/states_and_effects/more_on_state.md

 #### The unexpected infinite loop

 The following is an infinite loop; can you guess why?
-Drop by in our [Discord chatroom](https://discord.com/invite/fbFCkYabZB), tell us why, and score a brownie point!
+Drop by in the [TOP Discord server](https://discord.gg/theodinproject), tell us why, and score a brownie point!

 ```jsx
 function Component() {